 c = cceps(x);

-Plot the cepstrum for times ranging from 2 to 10 ms corresponding to a frequency range of approximately 100 to 500 Hz.
-Identify the peak in the cepstrum and find the frequency corresponding to the peak.
+Select a time range between 2 and 10 ms, corresponding to a frequency range of approximately 100 to 500 Hz.
+Identify the tallest peak of the cepstrum in the selected range.
+Find the frequency corresponding to the peak.
 Use the peak as the estimate of the fundamental frequency.

 Use a zero-crossing detector on a lowpass-filtered and rectified form of the vowel to estimate the fundamental frequency.